Adding sleepers to your garden

 Using a belt sander and a coarse grit paper is the easiest way to do this.
 Working with the grain, run the belt sander slowly over the sleepers until each surface is smooth.
 For extra detailing, you can use a fine grit sandpaper to help expose the natural grain.

 Adding a small chamfer to the edges of your sleepers is a simple way to add a little extra finishing touch to your project.
-Depending on the size of your project, use a palm sander, a belt sander or wood plane to remove the high profile edges to create a smoother finish.
+Depending on the size of your project, use a palm sander, a belt sander or wood planer to remove the high profile edges to create a smoother finish.

 The finishes you apply will depend on the timber you have chosen to work with.
 Hardwood will weather well without treatment for many years, while softwood sleepers are best treated with a preservative for a longer lifespan.
 Whichever material you choose to work with, we recommend applying finishes to help protect against rot and decay.